IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ![](doc/source/images/wmlm-6.png)
 * Select the `Configure Performance Monitoring` link
 ![](doc/source/images/wmlm-7.png)
-* Add the spark service you added to watson studio project
+* Add the spark service to your watson studio project
 * Choose `areaUnderPR` (performance metric of the model) and select the threshold as 0.8.
-This means if the performance is under 0.8, the model needs to be retrained using all the source data and new data and hence continuous learning.
+This means if the performance is under 0.8, the model needs to be re-trained using all the source data and new data and hence continuous learning.
 * Use `500` as record count and click `Save`.
-* Add the connection by selecting `Select Feedback Reference Data` and select the DB2 connection that you have created in the steps earlier.
+* Add the connection by selecting `Select Feedback Reference Data` and select the DB2 connection that you previously created.
 ![](doc/source/images/feedback-data-2.png)

 * Once thats done, now you can add data using `+ Feedback Data`